top of page

 • 2 min read

-Predictors of Successful Neoadjuvant Chemotherapy and Interval Cytoreductive Surgery in Management of Ovarian Cancer.
-Authors: Claudia Marchetti, MD, PhD , Gwenael Ferron, MD, et al. JCO Oncology Practice, Nov 24, 2025.
+: Claudia Marchetti, MD, PhD, Gwenael Ferron, MD, et al. JCO Oncology Practice, Nov 24, 2025.
 DOI: 10.1200/OP-25-00469

-What “successful NACT + surgery” means in the study
+What “Successful NACT + Surgery” Means in the Study

 Limitations and Cautions

-• Even with good predictors, not all patients respond the same — chemo before surgery does not guarantee a complete surgical removal.
+Even with good predictors, not all patients respond the same way.
+Chemotherapy before surgery does not guarantee complete surgical removal.
+Some factors influencing success, such as general health and tumor biology, may not always be modifiable.

 X